USS Puritan (BM-1): Construction

 On 23 June 1874 President Ulysses S. Grant's Secretary of the Navy George Robeson, in response to the Virginius Incident, ordered the of the American Civil War laid down (scrapped, redesigned, and rebuilt).
-Secretary Robeson's revised design of the "repaired" Puritan called for two turrets, and called for a superstructure, tall stack, and military mast that came to be identified with monitors built between 1889 and 1903.
+Secretary Robeson's revised design of the "repaired" Puritan called for two turrets, as well as the superstructure, tall stack, and military mast that came to be identified with monitors built between 1889 and 1903.

 Because of the level of disrepair of the original Puritan, a new Puritan was built by Delaware River Iron Ship Building and Engine Works of Chester, Pennsylvania and completed by the New York Navy Yard, Brooklyn, New York.
 Officially, the Navy records list this action as a repair and redesignation of the original Puritan, not the building of a new vessel, even though very few building materials from the original were included in the construction of the second.
 The new Puritan was launched 6 December 1882 and commissioned on 10 December 1896, with Captain John R. Bartlett in command.

 By 1891, she had been equipped with four 12 in guns in barbette turrets, with a plane of fire 10+1/2 ft above the water.
 The armored belt was 5 ft 7 in deep, 14 in thick amidships, with an armor deck of 2 in; barbettes, 14 in; and inclined turrets, 8 in.

-The original officer quarters were below deck, which were converted to additional crew quarters after new officer quarters were constructed in the superstructure.
+The original officer quarters, located below deck, were converted to additional crew quarters after new officer quarters were constructed in the superstructure.